SumonMSelim/ADayWithPHP/README.md

   * Arrays in PHP
   * Functions in PHP
   * Forms and Databases
-  * Session and Authentication
-  * Errors and Debugging
+  * Errors Handling
-  * Working with Files in PHP

-- OOP and MVC in PHP
+- OOP in PHP
-  * Classes
+  * Class
   * Extensibility and Inheritance
-  * Model, View, Controller

-- Laravel 101